Antony

 Date:

-From May to September 2026, the British artist Antony Gormley, one of the world’s leading contemporary sculptors, will enter into dialogue with the KMSKA.
-The exhibition Antony Gormley.
-Geestgrond is curated by the internationally renowned curator Carolyn Christov-Bakargiev.
+From May to September 2026, British artist Antony Gormley, one of the world's leading contemporary sculptors, will join forces with the KMSKA.
+His exhibition Geestgrond. is curated by internationally renowned curator Carolyn Christov-Bakargiev.

-Antony Gormley (London, 1950) gained worldwide recognition with his monumental sculptures and installations in which the human body takes center stage.
-His work explores how the body relates to space, landscape, and architecture.
-Through minimalist and powerful forms, he raises fundamental questions about humanity’s place in relation to nature.
+Antony Gormley (London, 1950) gained worldwide fame with his sculptures and monumental installations that focus on the human body in space.
+His work explores how a person relates to architecture and landscape through the body.
+With minimal and powerful forms, and materials such as lead and iron, he raises fundamental questions about the position of humanity in relation to nature and the world.

-The exhibition at KMSKA delves deeply: into the core of Gormley’s oeuvre, but also into the museum’s collection and the layered soil of our shared visual and material culture.
-What emerges goes beyond sculpture alone.
-It is about sensation, bodily perception, and our presence in the world.
+This KMSKA exhibition explores the depths of Gormley's oeuvre, the museum's collection, and the layered foundations of our shared visual and material culture.
+What emerges extends beyond mere sculpture.
+It concerns emotion, physical perception, and our presence in the world.

-The title Geestgrond refers to a type of light, sandy, and often very fertile soil that formed during or shortly after the Ice Age.
-This soil is mainly found in northern Belgium and parts of the Netherlands.
-At the same time, the title carries a symbolic meaning: geest refers to spirit or inner self, grond to earth or soil.
-Geestgrond thus becomes the foundation of inner life, the nourishing ground from which meaning and imagination grow.
+The word Geestgrond refers to a type of light, sandy soil that was formed shortly after the Ice Age.
+This soil is mainly found in the northern part of Belgium and certain areas of the Netherlands and has become fertile with care.
+However, the title also carries symbolic meaning: geest refers to the soul or inner self, while grond means earth or soil.
+Geestgrond thus also becomes the foundation of inner life, the fertile ground from which sense and imagination grow.

 Antony Gormley, Orbit Field, render, © Antony Gormley

-Antony Gormley.
-Geestgrond neither begins nor ends at the entrance.
-The exhibition unfolds throughout the building, in dialogue with the permanent collection, across roofs, thresholds, and halls.
-Gormley’s sculptures are not confined to a single space but become part of the museum itself.
-They respond to the architecture, the artworks, and the visitors moving among them.
+Antony Gormley’s Geestgrond. neither begins nor ends at the entrance.
+The exhibition interacts with works from the permanent collection, and unfolds outdoors and throughout the building, across thresholds and halls.
+Gormley's sculptures are not confined to a single space but become part of the museum itself.
+They respond to the architecture, the artworks and, moving among them, the visitors.

-The exhibition invites you to experience the museum as a living space of sensory exchange.
-You are warmly welcome for a unique encounter with art, space, and time.
+The exhibition invites you to experience the museum as a living place of sensory exchange.
+Come and enjoy a unique encounter with art, space and time.